DivyaratanPopli/Kinship_Inference/README.md

 # Interpreting results

 We recommend users to filter out the results with lower than 1.0 Log Likelihood Ratio, as these results may not be<br> reliable.
 Similarly, to differentiate between siblings/parent-child, use results with Within Degree Log Likelihood Ratio >1.
-We provide <br>following additional files (in the folder for KINgaroo) that may be informative to users:
+We provide following additional files (in the folder for KINgaroo) that may be informative to users:

 -hmm_parameters/p_0.txt : It has one float value representing average pairwise difference for unrelated individuals.
-While <br> comparing to other methods like READ, one can compare p_0 to corresponding measure for background diversity.
+While comparing to other methods like READ, one can compare p_0 to corresponding measure for background diversity.
--hbd_results/pw_[sample_name].csv : For each genomic window, it shows in columns the chromosome, number of overlapping sites, <br> and probability of seeing no ROH in the window.
+-hbd_results/pw_[sample_name].csv : For each genomic window, it shows in columns the chromosome, number of overlapping sites, and probability of seeing no ROH in the window.

-In the folder with KIN results, likfiles/[sample_pair].csv shows an array of log likelihoods corresponding to the <br> different cases of relatedness (order: 'Unrelated','5th Degree','4th Degree','3rd Degree','Grandparent-Grandchild','Half-siblings','Avuncular','Siblings', <br> 'Parent-Child','Identical']).
+In the folder with KIN results, likfiles/[sample_pair].csv shows an array of log likelihoods corresponding to the different cases of relatedness (order: 'Unrelated','5th Degree','4th Degree','3rd Degree','Grandparent-Grandchild','Half-siblings','Avuncular','Siblings', 'Parent-Child','Identical']).
 It may be useful to look at this array for a pair of individuals to see the log likelihood ratio for any two relatedness cases.
 For very low-coverage data, all log likelihood values will look similar.